margaretmf/margaretmf.github.io/creativewriting.md

 # Creative Writing - Independent Writing #
 # Boots #
 ## Boots ##
 These boots of mine.
+They've really been everywhere.
 They've walked down many roads.
-They've touched upon dirt.
+They've dug themselves into the dirt ground.
+Can't you see?
+They've really been worn.

+These worn-down boots.
+They've traveled the world.
+They've run down grovel roads.
+They've stepped on rocks.
+Can't you see?
+They have some holes in the soles.

+These beloved boots.

 They've clickity clacked on grovel.
 They've stepped on rocksm and they've
 They've gone down lonely pathways.